Keller dominant, holds Reds hitless into 6th, KC wins opener

 The Reds placed CF Nick Senzel on the injured list for undisclosed reasons.
 He missed time earlier this year because of symptoms of COVID-19.

-The Royals reinstated RHP Jesse Hahn from the Paternity List and designated him as 29th player for the doubleheader.
+The Royals reinstated RHP Jesse Hahn from the paternity list and designated him as 29th player for the doubleheader.

 UP NEXT